walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 # Elevate Your Terraform Workflow with GitHub Actions

-I've recently had the great opportunity to work with [Pathstream](https://www.pathstream.com/) on their infrastructure automation.
+I've recently had the exciting opportunity to work with [Pathstream](https://www.pathstream.com/) on their infrastructure automation.
 We experimented with using GitHub Actions, Terraform, and AWS together in a [GitOps](https://about.gitlab.com/topics/gitops/)-style workflow.
 The results are compelling and worth sharing so I built a small [example repo](https://github.com/walkerab/terraform-plus-github-actions) to demonstrate some of our findings.
 You can find all of the code from this post in the repo.

 If you are already using GitHub and Terraform this guide should serve as a considerable shortcut in making your own infrastructure deployment pipeline.